Lease Buyout Calculator

 Negotiate the Buyout Price

 Don't assume the buyout price is fixed.
-Especially if the residual value is higher than the asset's market value, you may have room to negotiate with the lessor for a lower price or additional discounts, potentially saving hundreds.
+If the residual value exceeds the asset's market value, you may negotiate with the lessor for a lower price.
+Even a $500 reduction saves you real money.

-If you plan to finance the buyout, remember to add the interest costs of a new loan to your total buyout cost.
-A 6% APR on a $10,000 buyout over 3 years adds approximately $950 in interest, which impacts your overall decision.
+If you plan to finance the buyout, add interest costs to your total.
+A 7% APR on a $10,600 buyout over 3 years adds roughly $1,170 in interest — factor this into your comparison against buying a similar asset outright.

 The Formula for Total Lease Buyout Cost